bilalrajput09/first_capstone_project_concert_webpage/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving us the chance to build a better world.
+---> I express my gratitude to the Microverse team for granting us the opportunity to collaborate on this project. <br>
-I would like to appreciate my team members.
+---> The design concept featured in this project originates from <a href="https://www.behance.net/adagio07">Cindy Shin in Behance".</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->